CopernicaMarketingSoftware/Documentation/SMTPeter/rest-api.md

 if you're submitting traditional form data, or "application/json" if your input data is JSON formatted.

-For many programming languages we have created example scripts, so that you do not have to program the low-level API calls youself, and can use our examples instead.
+For many programming languages we have [created example scripts](copernica-docs:SMTPeter/examples "Examples"), so that you do not have to program the low-level API calls yourself, and can use our examples instead.

 Sending data in JSON format is slightly more powerful than sending